What do psychologists mean by the " sexualization of girls? "

 It’s called spreading activation--the idea that viewing an image makes your mind activate memories and associations that are linked with the image.
 So if you see a table, some part of your mind is ready to think about chairs, too.

-The “barely legal” study suggests that ordinary--people who aren’t pedophiles--have no trouble learning to associate 12-year-old girls with sexuality.
+The “barely legal” study suggests that ordinary people--people who aren’t pedophiles--have no trouble learning to associate 12-year-old girls with sexuality.
 And that was after only a brief exposure to simulated images of teen sexuality in the laboratory.

 What happens when people are repeatedly exposed?
-What happens when the imagery features 7-year-old girls, rather than adolescents?
+What happens when the imagery features even younger kids?
 And what happens when pedophiles see the popular culture endorsing the sexualization of children?

 These questions haven't been addressed by current research.
 But the stakes seem high.
-Perhaps in the next few years, new studies will help us understand the true costs of sexualizing children.
+Perhaps in the coming years, new studies will help us weigh the true costs of sexualizing children.
+And meanwhile?
+We know more than enough to take a stand.
+We need to protect childhood.

 Fredrickson BL, Roberts TA, Noll SM, Quinn DM, and Twenge JM.
 1998.
 That swimsuit becomes you: sex differences in self-objectification, restrained eating, and math performance.
 J Pers Soc Psychol.
 75(1):269-84.